-The Fulbright Scholar is a program of competitive, merit-based grants for students, scholars, teachers, professionals, scientists and artists.
+The Fulbright Scholar Program gives merit-based grants for students, scholars, teachers, professionals, scientists and artists.
 For U.S. citizens, it provides the opportunity to gain international exposure and develop personal projects, while citizens from other countries can earn the chance to do the same but in the United States.

-There also is a Fulbright Student Program, which enables graduating college seniors, graduate students, young professional and artists to study, teach, or conduct research.
+There also is a Fulbright Student Program, which enables graduating college seniors, graduate students, young professionals, and artists to study, teach or conduct research.

-Under the student program, approximately 900 grants are given annually, using funds dedicated by Congress.
-Applicants can be recent graduates, current graduate students, professionals and artists.
+Under the student program, approximately 900 grants have been given annually, using funds dedicated by Congress.
+Applicants can be recent graduates, current graduate students, professionals, and artists.
 Programs supported range from coursework to artistic and research projects.
-There’s often a language requirement, depending on the destination.
+There's often a language requirement, depending on the destination.

 To apply for a Fulbright under the student program, you must be a U.S. citizen who holds a minimum of a bachelor's degree before the start of the grant.
 For applicants in the creative and performing arts fields, you should have a minimum of four years of training or professional experience.
 Candidates are required to be in good health and pass a medical exam.
 Language proficiency is required for many of the 140 countries and destinations covered by the program.Deadline

-October 11th, 2016, but campuses also have their internal deadlines.
+Universities have their own internal deadlines.
 Applicants should check annually for updated application deadline.Schools/Countries Available

-Students should begin by contacting their college or university to see what resources are available there and then, familiarize themselves with the destination country’s program.
-Applications involve drafting a Statement of Grant Purpose outlining the proposed project.
-It’s also helpful to have correspondence from the host institution (even if it’s not formal acceptance) highlighting its willingness to accept you.
+Students should begin by contacting their college or university to see what resources are available and familiarize themselves with the destination country's program.
+Applications involve drafting a statement of grant purpose outlining the proposed project.
+It's also helpful to have correspondence from the host institution (even if it's not formal acceptance) highlighting its willingness to accept you.

 Candidates must draft a personal statement to showcase their accomplishments, who they are and why they're pursuing the Fulbright.
 Applicants must include three letters of reference, official transcripts for all educational institutions, and if required, language exam results.

-Marie Myung-Ok Lee was a Fulbright Scholar in 1997 for Creative Writing and Women’s Studies in Korea.
-Today, she is an author and professor in Columbia University’s Creative Writing program.
+Marie Myung-Ok Lee was a Fulbright Scholar in 1997 for Creative Writing and Women's Studies in Korea.
+Today, she is an author and professor at Columbia University's Creative Writing program.